 OIG Exclusion Screening Challenges

-Exclusion screening process begins with collecting names and identifying information, such as first, middle and last names, Social Security Number, date of birth, provider license number etc. The second step involves screening the collected information against the names and information of excluded individuals or entities included in state and federal exclusion databases.
+The exclusion screening process begins with collecting names and identifying information, such as first, middle, and last names, Social Security Number, date of birth, provider license number, etc. The second step involves screening the collected information against the names and information of excluded individuals or entities included in state and federal exclusion databases.
 During this process, healthcare providers need to include the OIG List of Excluded Individuals and Entities (LEIE) and the General Services Administration (GSA) System for Award Management (SAM).
 However, organizations should also screen against state Medicaid databases, especially if they are operating in different states.
 Also, some state Medicaid programs require providers to screen additional databases depending on the nature of their services.

 Benefits of Outsourcing OIG Exclusion Screening